H4FT/Learn_React_Native/README.md

 Project for learn React-Native

 For launch the project:
-_Enter with "cd MoviesAndMe".
+* Enter with "cd MoviesAndMe".
-_In the file "API/TDMBapi.js", replace the content of API TOKEN by your Api key from TDMB _Do "npm start".
+* In the file "API/TDMBapi.js", replace the content of API TOKEN by your Api key from TDMB.
+* Do "npm start".
-_Click on "Run in web browser".
+* Click on "Run in web browser".
-_Enjoy.
+* Enjoy.

 Or: